Guide to Your Ecommerce Chart of Accounts - Your Profit & Loss Statement

 There are different ways to track your COGS depending on whether you track it based on the cash basis where all of your inventory purchases during the month are recorded as COGS or accrual basis where you record your COGS based on the cost of the actual units sold.

 Here you can learn more about the fundamentals of accounting for inventory.

 COGS for ecommerce should also include shipping-out costs to ship your product to customers and merchant transaction fees that you get charged per transaction.
 Here is a sample COGS breakdown from a ecommerce P&L:

 The key to breaking down your expenses is including enough detail to give you data and insights you need to properly manage your business but not too much detail that it becomes impractical and inefficient to manage.

-Here is how we breakdown the operating expenses for our customers:
+Here is an example of how we breakdown the operating expenses for our customers.